DataAccess2020/CE1_martinoli_travaglini/README.md

 - Data_orig: it contains the original dataset from EVS2017
 - Data_proc: it contains our processed dataset
 - Plots: it contains our plots in .jpg
-- Output: it contains our final report in .html
+- Output: it contains our final report in .html and .rmd
 - Scripts: it contains our scripts for the analysis

 ## Contributions